hackforla/tdm-calculator/Contributing.md

-# Transportation Demand Management (TDM) Calculator
+# Contributing to the TDM Calculator Project

-Web application for performing the Traffic Demand Management calculation for the city of Los Angeles.
-You can play with the application in the test environment deployed to <a href="https://tdm-calc.herokuapp.com"> https://tdm-calc.herokuapp.com</a>
+If you are not going to do hands-on development, you can simply experiment with the test version of the application at <a href="https://tdm-calc.herokuapp.com"> https://tdm-calc.herokuapp.com</a>.

+If you wish to study or contribute to the code base, follow these Installation Instructions to install a development environment on your machine:

+## Installation Instructions

-## Prerequisites
+### Prerequisites

 1. Git for working with Github source code
 2. Node and npm for running the web app

-## Full-Stack React/Node Application Installation
+### Full-Stack React/Node Application Installation

 1. Clone this repo to your local drive.